colinpmaloney/Telco-Customer-Churn/README.md

 *Neural Network*
 - Using Non-Linear relu functions does not always make an immediate impact in the performance.
 - As I increased the units per layer and layer count there was an increase in accuracy however the validation_data had a decrease in accuracy - *Over Fitting* occured.
+- Using Early Stop will allow you to take the most accurate training epoch

 *General*